-Can a better environment produce happier and smarter zebrafish?
+Can a better environment produce happier and smarter fish?

 Zebrafish are model organisms that are widely used in many different fields of research ranging from ecotoxicology to neuroscience.
 Native to streams in the Himalayas, they are now most often found housed in small, barren, transparent tanks in labs around the world.
 Despite their ubiquitous distribution and use, zebrafish welfare has not been extensively studied.
 The addition of environmental enrichment has been shown to alter zebrafish behaviour and brain development.
 However, different types of environmental enrichment have not yet been compared in terms of their impact on zebrafish welfare.
-My current research examines which environmental enrichments (adapted and derived from features of their native aquatic habitat), if any, are preferred by lab-reared zebrafish.
-Over the course of my Ph.D. in Animal Behaviour and Welfare (under the supervision of Dr. Georgia Mason), I will also be investigating whether being reared with these preferred environmental enrichments improves zebrafish welfare, confers cognitive benefits, and/or enhances brain development.
+In my PhD in Animal Behaviour and Welfare (under the supervision of Dr. Georgia Mason), I investigated which environmental enrichments (adapted and derived from features of their native aquatic habitat), if any, are preferred by lab-reared zebrafish and whether being reared with preferred environmental enrichments improves zebrafish welfare, confers cognitive benefits, and/or enhances brain development.

-What aspects of the freshwater environment affect the survival of wild Atlantic salmon embryos through winter?
+What aspects of the freshwater environment affect the survival of wild salmonid embryos through winter?

 How can we quickly and accurately assess salmonid embryo development?